opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/ims_image_v2.html.markdown

 * `image_url` - (Optional) The URL of the external image file in the OBS bucket.
     This parameter is mandatory when you create a private image from an external file uploaded to an OBS bucket.
+The format is *OBS bucket name:Image file name*.
 	Changing this creates a new image.

 * `min_disk` - (Optional) The minimum size of the system disk in the unit of GB.
     This parameter is mandatory when you create a private image from an external file